 Class members must meet the following criteria:

-- They are individuals residing in the United States whose personal information was compromised in the data breach discovered by Elyria in June 2024.
+- They are individuals residing in the United States whose personal information the data breach Elyria discovered in June 2024 compromised.

-- This includes current and former employees of Elyria Foundry and Hodge Foundry, as well as their spouses and dependents, whose personal information was stored on Elyria’s systems and potentially compromised.
+- This includes current and former employees of Elyria Foundry and Hodge Foundry, as well as their spouses and dependents, whose personal information Elyria’s systems stored.

 - They received a notice of the breach from Foundry Holdings LLC.